 Middle Creek Roofing offers services such as flat roof repair and maintenance and flat roof installations for commercial, industrial and residential customers.
 We have an experienced team of roofers who can help you select the right type of roof for your home or commercial building, or evaluate your existing flat roof to suggest the proper repairs.

 Contact us today to schedule an appointment for a free estimate.
-We serve customers in Lebanon, Reading, Hershey and surrounding Pennsylvania areas.
+We serve customers in Bethlehem, Reading, Allentown and surrounding Pennsylvania areas.

 Even the best roofing material available can fail if it’s not properly installed.
 That’s why it’s important to hire a roofing contractor with the resources to complete a first-class installation.
 These resources include a courteous, well-trained crew; proper equipment and tools to do the job; and experience with the roofing material you wish to install.

 The brief descriptions below will provide some guidance when selecting a flat roof.

 Flat roof solutions for commercial and residential applications

 Built-up roofing (BUR) has a long history.
 This “old-school” flat roof treatment involves the application of roofing felt (tar paper) and asphalt-based roofing tar, often in multiple layers.
 A top layer of gravel or a reflective coating is required to cut down on heat gain and improve durability.
 Maintenance and repair work usually call for more felt and coating layers to be applied.
 Over time, this adds weight to the roof and increases the mess and expense of its eventual removal.
 Though BUR remains an economical option, it can’t compete with more modern flat roofing materials in terms of low maintenance, light weight and durability.